MSc Medical Microbiology

 - To help students to become more familiar with some of the core techniques used in bioinformatics analyses including data retrieval from web resources, sequence alignment, phylogenetic analyses and other DNA and protein sequence analyses.

-- Feedback on assignments is given in accordance with University guidelines within 15 working days of submission
+- Feedback on assignments will be given in accordance with University guidelines.

-- Informal feedback is given on a one-one basis in practical session
+- Informal feedback on a one-one basis in practical sessions.

 - Verbal feedback in seminar/tutorial sessions.